 CLIMATE CHANGE AND THE ENVIRONMENT

 The County of San Diego will work with regional partners to advance efforts to reduce the impacts of Climate Change in San Diego County, including achieving zero carbon emissions by 2035.
-These efforts include, but are not limited to, reducing greenhouse gas emissions, programs and policies that prioritize environmental justice and equity, and preservation of natural ecosystems to function for carbon sequestration.
+These efforts include, but are not limited to, reducing greenhouse gas emissions, programs and policies that prioritize environmental justice and equity, support of local food system resiliency, and preservation of natural ecosystems to function for carbon sequestration.
 The County will also focus on additional key areas:

 Environmental Justice and Protection

-Environmental justice is defined as the equal protection and meaningful involvement of all people regardless of race, color, national origin, or income with respect to the development, implementation, and enforcement of environmental laws, regulations, and policies.
-Historically, those most impacted by the effects of climate change, pollution and other environmental issues have come from low-income communities and communities of color, despite having contributed the least to climate change and pollution.
-The County will engage in legislation and purse funding for efforts to mitigate and reverse the impacts of climate change on all communities with an urgent focus on low-income communities and communities of color that bear some of the greatest effects of climate change to ensure a healthy environment for all to live, learn, and work in.
+- Environmental justice is defined as the equal protection and meaningful involvement of all people regardless of race, color, national origin, or income with respect to the development, implementation, and enforcement of environmental laws, regulations, and policies.
+Climate justice acknowledges that climate change can have differing social, economic, public health, and other adverse impacts on underserved populations.
+Historically, those most impacted by the effects of climate change, pollution, and other environmental issues have come from underserved, low-income communities, and communities of color.
+The County will engage in legislation and pursue funding that supports the County’s Office of Environmental and Climate Justice as they work to collaborate amongst all County departments, the Air Pollution Control District, other jurisdictions, and community stakeholders in order to set measurable goals to reduce air pollution emissions and exposure to toxic and hazardous waste in underserved communities to support more equitable, healthier communities.
+The County will engage in legislation and pursue funding for efforts to mitigate and reverse the impacts of climate change on all communities with an urgent focus on low-income communities and communities of color that bear some of the greatest effects of climate change to ensure a healthy environment for all to live, learn, and work in.